Simiine/CI-Project-2/README.md

 There was an issue when it came to saving the high scores, where instead of saving the most recent score it was saving a random number.
 This was a result of the wrong code being written.
 Once I corrected this code the game started saving the correct score instead of a random number.

 # Deployment
+I deployed the site on GitHub pages.
+The following steps were used to deploy:
+- In the project repository, navigate to the settings tab.
+- Select the pages tab from the left hand menu.
+- Under the source section, in the drop-down menu select the main branch and click save.
+- Once the page has refreshed a ribbon will display indicating the successful deployment of the site and link to the live page.

 # Technology Used
 - HTML